WildGums/Orc.DbToCsv/README.md

 ## Orc.DbToCsv.Console
 Orc.DbToCsv.Console is a command line tool that helps to process some project and save results to some folder.
 There are two possible command line options:
--p or -project required path to the xml file defining import project -o or -output path to the output folder
+-p or -project path to the xml file defining import project.
+If option is not defined utility tries to find first valid in the current folder
+-o or -output path to the output folder

 Here is the sample: